joshb/joshb.github.io/articles/stenciled_shadow_volumes_in_opengl/index.md

     };
 ```

-The <strong>surfaces</strong> array contains pointers to each of the six surfaces required to make up a cube. <strong>position</strong> is a 3D vector representing the position of the cube.
+The **surfaces** array contains pointers to each of the six surfaces required to make up a cube. **position** is a 3D vector representing the position of the cube.

 Now let's look at the function that renders a surface's shadow volume.
-The <strong>render_surface_shadow_volume</strong> function will render a shadow volume for the <strong>surface</strong> that is passed to it:
+The **render_surface_shadow_volume** function will render a shadow volume for the **surface** that is passed to it:

 ```c++
 ​    static void